Teacher video: Me gusta in the third person

 This video is part of Kapow Primary’s Spanish scheme of work – grammar.
 It helps clarify that while gustar translates as “to like,” its literal meaning – “it is pleasing to”—affects the sentence structure.
 You’ll gain guidance on explaining how me, te and le work as indirect object pronouns, helping children develop a deeper understanding of Spanish grammar.
 This lesson offers opportunities for spoken practice and supports children in applying their learning through simple dialogues and written activities.

-Spanish, Upper key stage 2, Year 5, Unit 1: Describing family and friends in Spanish, Lesson 4: Describing what someone likes to do
+Spanish, key stage 2, Year 5, Unit 1: Describing family and friends in Spanish, Lesson 4: Describing what someone likes to do